A universal approximation theorem and its applications to vector lattice theory: Introduction

 \section{Introduction}

-The term \emph{universal approximation theorem} broadly refers to a family of density results in function spaces, where the approximating sets are determined by a given neural network architecture.
+The term \emph{universal approximation theorem} covers a family of density results in function spaces, where the approximating sets are determined by a given neural network architecture.
 We refer the reader to \cite{BDG23,pinkus,pink} and references therein.
 The results presented in this paper apply directly to the neural network architecture on infinite-dimensional spaces introduced in \cite{BDG23}.